Narotam-Mishra/material-ui-learning/ReadMe.txt

 ## Lec 41 -  Date Range Picker (5:12)

 # Date Range Picker component is a variation of the date picker component.
 It let user select a range of dates and its usage is very similar to the date picker.

+## Lec 42 - Tabs (8:09)

+# A tabbed navigation layout can be created with just the core MUI components however the 'lab' package makes it easier.
+Tabs make it easy to explore and switch between different views.

+# For tabbed layout, we need to import four components, from core package we will import the 'Tab' component and other components 'TabContext', 'TabList' and 'TabPanel' from lab.